Watch the 2026 Outrider Science Media Forum

-In collaboration with NASA’s Health and Applied Sciences Team (HAQAST), the Outrider Science Media Forum offers journalists, digital creators, and scientists opportunities to learn about and discuss the latest tools and trends in science reporting.
+In collaboration with NASA’s Health and Air Quality Applied Sciences Team (HAQAST), the Outrider Science Media Forum offers journalists, digital creators, and scientists opportunities to discuss the latest tools and trends in science reporting.

 May 14, 2026The Pyle Center, Madison, Wisconsin

-Outrider’s Science Media Forum connects journalists with NASA’s latest technology to help them cover local science stories.
+Outrider’s Science Media Forum connects journalists and multimedia storytellers with NASA’s latest technology to help them cover local science stories.
 This free, one-day event shows media professionals how to use NASA research and resources in their reporting on health and the environment.

 Program Schedule